Automating the recognition of historical Chinese handwritten texts

 - To train text recognition systems with IDP materials, evaluate and compare results

 - In collaboration with the relevant British Library colleagues, to increase awareness of the Stein and other Central Asian collections at the British Library and other digitised content available on the IDP platform, and to promote their research potential when in machine-readable format, e.g. text mining and data visualisation

-- To develop the Library’s engagement in a global network working with Chinese OCR/HTR systems and foster relationships with Chinese Digital Humanities research communities, which could form the basis for future partnerships
+- To develop the Library’s engagement in a global network working with Chinese OCR/HTR systems and foster relationships with the Fellow’s home institution and Chinese Digital Humanities research communities, with the view of forming the basis for future partnerships and collaborations

 - A recommended platform, software or tool for the Library to work with using digitised materials available on the IDP platform